shivannis/xandr-docs-public/xandr-docs/articles/invest/offline-conversion-attribution.md

 ---

-# Offline conversion attribution in Microsoft Invest
+# Microsoft Invest - Offline conversion attribution

 "Offline" attribution is [conversion attribution](conversion-attribution.md) that involves pushing all of the data processing